-As you’re probably aware, the fundamental purpose of a VPN is to increase your online security and privacy by sending your data through an encrypted tunnel, keeping it away from the prying eyes of governments, ISPs, or indeed malicious types like hackers.
+As you’re probably aware, the fundamental purpose of a VPN is to increase your online security and privacy by sending your data through an encrypted tunnel.
+It keeps your data away from the prying eyes of governments, ISPs, or indeed malicious types like hackers.
 This means that if you're online shopping or using online banking a VPN would be pretty handy as it would instantly increase your privacy and security.

 If you want to easily pick out the most secure VPN provider with top-notch encryption, we’ve done the hard work for you and compiled our top five choices right here.

 Most secure VPN in 2022(opens in new tab)

 With ExpressVPN, you get every ounce of security you could possibly want.
 The provider uses AES 256-bit encryption and OpenVPN almost exclusively.
 Additionally, the company uses an RSA-4096 handshake (a form of connection negotiation between your device and a VPN server) and SHA-512 hash message authentication code (HMAC), along with PFS (Perfect Forward Secrecy).